kcenon/pacs_system/docs/project_status.md

 ## Overview

 The PACS (Picture Archiving and Communication System) project has successfully implemented the core DICOM services required for a complete medical imaging system.
-This document summarizes the current status and future development plans.
+This document summarizes the current status and recent improvements.

 ## Implemented Features